2019 Grant Awards

-In addition to covering the cost of Granville’s Fourth of July Fireworks and providing lead sponsorship of the Granville Turkey Trot, the Granville Community Foundation will provide funding for a variety of programs such as art education for seniors, new equipment for the Granville High School Film Club, and a Veterans Day concert.
-Please see our full list of grant recipients below.
+In addition to covering the cost of Granville’s Fourth of July Fireworks and supporting the Wildwood Park construction, the Granville Community Foundation will provide funding for a variety of programs such as YMCA’s “All for One” camp scholarships for Granville children with developmental disabilities, equine therapy for Granville students, and Senior Center programming.
+A full list of 2019 GCF grant awardees are below.

 Kiwanis Club of Granville

 Fireworks are integral to Granville’s Fourth of July Celebration and perhaps one of our community’s most anticipated and celebrated events of the year.
 Community collaboration is key to this beloved tradition, which involves scores of volunteers and the support of numerous local organizations.
 In that spirit, a grant from the Granville Community Foundation will cover the entire cost of the fireworks show.

 Over the last 13 years, the Turkey Trot has united Granville around a single important issue: hunger.
 Hundreds of families volunteer, participate in, and support this event which raises funds for the Food Pantry Network of Licking County.
 The Granville Community Foundation is proud to provide lead sponsorship of this important family and community tradition.
 Read more about the Granville Turkey Trot.

 Wildwood Park Playground

 Construction for the Wildwood Park Playground Renovation is complete and the park is recognized as a community treasure.
 This important work, spearheaded by the Granville Recreation District, addresses the latest in safety requirements and ADA accessibility standards, while giving the playground an expected lifespan of 25 years or more.
 The Granville Community Foundation is proud to award the renovation its second installment in a multi-year grant.